haarshvardhana/UK-Retail-Data-Pipeline-Revenue-Leakage-Anomaly-Detection/README.md

 ## 📂 REPOSITORY STRUCTURE

-- `01_ELT_Cleaning_Pipeline.sql`: Handles multi-format timestamp parsing, NULL handling, and diagnostic flag creation.
+- `01_ELT_Cleaning_Pipeline.sql`: The Foundation.
+Handles multi-format timestamp parsing and data integrity checks.
+> Implemented a recursive COALESCE parsing strategy to resolve 5+ inconsistent date/time formats common in Excel-exported retail logs.

-- `02_Revenue_and_RFM_Modeling.sql`: Calculates Net LTV, Frequency, and Recency to segment the customer base.
+- `02_Revenue_and_RFM_Modeling.sql`: The Business Logic.
+Segments customers and calculates the "Leakage" metrics.

-- `03_Statistical_Anomaly_Detection.sql`: Implementation of the Rolling Z-Score physics logic to isolate high-variance loss days.
+- `03_Statistical_Anomaly_Detection.sql`: The Math.
+Implements a 30-day rolling window Z-Score to flag financial outliers.

-- `04_Retention_Cohort_Analysis.sql`: Tracks monthly user decay and retention patterns across the 12-month period.
+- `04_Retention_Cohort_Analysis.sql`: The Strategy.
+Tracks the 12-month lifecycle and churn patterns.

 - `99_full_pipeline_master.sql`: A comprehensive master script consolidating the end-to-end engineering logic.

+---

+## 🔁 How to Reproduce

+> 1. Upload the UCI Online Retail CSV to Google BigQuery.
+> 2. Run the scripts in the sql_scripts folder in sequential order (01 to 04).
+> 3. The final audit tables will be generated in your dataset.

 ---